 Orbital Services provides in-space orbital services for both commercial and government organizations.
 These services include repair, refueling, and raising the orbits of existing satellites.
-We seek to leverage our domain expertise and space products, such as optical navigation, rendezvous and proximity operations, robotic mechanisms for satellite delivery, debris removal and Space Domain Awareness in orbits from low earth orbit ("LEO") out to cislunar space.
-We also serve as the prime contractor and partner on NASA center support contracts, such as the recently awarded OMES III contract, that expand our relationship with NASA and emphasize our capabilities in key technology focus areas.
+We seek to leverage our domain expertise and space products, such as optical navigation, rendezvous and proximity operations, robotic mechanisms for satellite delivery, debris removal and Space Domain Awareness in orbits from low Earth orbit out to cislunar space.
+We also serve as the prime contractor and partner on NASA center support contracts, such as the recently awarded OMES III and JETSON Low Power contracts, that expand our relationship with NASA and emphasize our capabilities in key technology focus areas.